dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 You can use the half of it.
 I had 16GB free, so I went for 8GB.

 ```[Hard disk]```
-Please use at least 10GB as there are dependencies and additional software needed
+Please use at least `15GB` as there are dependencies and additional software needed
 for installing MaNGOS.
+Fully working and configured application tops at `13.5GB` with all
+the dependencies, extensions, scrips and tables !

 ```[Hard disk file type]```
 Make sure you always `*.VDI`, if you want to extend the virtual HDD in the future.